indiemagpie/Cassandra/README.md

 - View, edit, and delete game objects.
 - Add new statuses and bonuses to ships.
 - Add extra bonuses to items.
+- Create new items in the star system.
 - Search for objects by ID, name, or type.
 - Works both with the game installed and as a standalone editor.
 - Support for reading corrupted save files.